Private Practice (TV series): Syndication

-Private Practice started airing in broadcast syndication on weekends beginning September 15, 2012.
+Private Practice began airing in broadcast syndication on weekends starting on September 15, 2012.

 International

 Home media

 To date, Walt Disney Studios Home Entertainment (under the ABC Studios brand) has released the entire series on DVD in Regions 1, 2, and 4.
 The series is also available for download on iTunes Store.

 Reception

 Private Practice initially received mixed reviews.
 Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, gave the show a score of 45 based on 25 critical reviews.
-The first episode was somewhat panned by critics and The New York Times described the show's characters as "collectively offer[ing] one of the most depressing portrayals of the female condition since The Bell Jar."
+The first episode was criticized by some, with The New York Times describing the show's characters as "collectively offer[ing] one of the most depressing portrayals of the female condition since The Bell Jar."